STScI-MIRI/MRS-ExampleNB/README.md

 # MRS-ExampleNB
 Example notebooks for processing MRS data with the JWST pipeline

-Notebook #1:
+Notebook #1: [br]
-A version of this notebook was included in the JWebbinar Series (JWebbinar 4: Intro to JWST Spectrocopic Mode) Example data:
+A version of this notebook was included in the JWebbinar Series (JWebbinar 4: Intro to JWST Spectrocopic Mode) [br] Example data:

 Notebook #2: